Updated: Feb 14

 Use language stickers around your home and office.
 This is a great way to trick your brain into picking up new vocab while needing to put in very little mental effort.
-MLATstudy.com has established a sister-site to create just these.
-You can check it out here.
+You can see a great example here.

 Contact your school to see if you can access your coursework earlier.
 I wish I had done this myself.
 As it turned out, I could have accessed vocab lists on Quizlet.com.
 This would have really helped as I could have learned a few words from each topic - greatly reducing the amount of new information that needed to be pickled up while on my intensive course.